seamusgould/seamusgould/README.md

 ## What I am learning
 ### Youtube
 - 🔥 My favorite youtube channel has to be [Fireship.io](https://www.youtube.com/c/Fireship).
 This channel covers everything from web development (both front end and back end), mobile development, machine learning, and isoteric computer science facts.
-- 💻 I also enjoy [Coding with Lewis]([https://www.youtube.com/c/CodingwithLewis]) who is recent, yet gaining traction as a content creator.
+- 💻 I also enjoy [Coding with Lewis](https://www.youtube.com/c/CodingwithLewis) who is recent, yet gaining traction as a content creator.
-- 📐 I also love mathematics, and nobody can match the content made by [3blue1brown]([(https://www.youtube.com/c/3blue1brown)]).
+- 📐 I also love mathematics, and nobody can match the content made by [3blue1brown](https://www.youtube.com/c/3blue1brown).

 ## Academic Papers
 - Arxiv is a great resource, yet hard to keep up with.
-For this reason I love [paperswithcode 📰]([(https://paperswithcode.com/)]) which shows me the papers that I really need to watch.
+For this reason I love [paperswithcode 📰](https://paperswithcode.com/) which shows me the papers that I really need to watch.
 - I check the trending github repos religiously.
 Checkout my starred repos to see what I am looking at most!
+- I also like to look at the [Stackoverflow blog](https://stackoverflow.blog/) to monitor trends in technology.
+The future is unpredictable, but this tool makes it just a bit easier.

 ## Connect with me